 - Insurance industry and risk

 In the last two years alone, the number of successful cyber attacks has grown dramatically.
 This exponential growth in attacks comes as insurance companies migrate toward digital channels to create sticky customer relationships, offer new products, and expand their share of their customer’s financial portfolios.

 It is estimated that attackers have penetrated this sector to exfiltrate the personally identifiable information (PII) of more than 100 million Americans.

-The US insurance industry reports net premiums totaling $1.22 trillion written in 2018.
-Fifty-one percent of those premiums were written by property/casualty insurers, while life/annuity insurers wrote 49 percent.
-There were 5,965 insurance companies in the US that year.
+The US insurance industry reports net premiums totaling $1.22 trillion written in 2022.
+Fifty-three percent of those premiums were written by property/casualty insurers, while life/annuity insurers wrote 47 percent.
+There were 5,978 insurance companies in the US that year.